-India risks US sanctions ahead of possible $5 billion Russia defense deal
+India risks US sanctions following $5 billion Russia defense deal

 Washington has previously appeared open to discussing a potential sanctions exemption for India.

-In response to a question on the impending deal during the Indo-US 2+2 Dialogue last month, US Secretary of State Mike Pompeo said that "no decision has been made."
+In response to a question on the question of possible sanctions during the Indo-US 2+2 Dialogue last month, US Secretary of State Mike Pompeo said that "no decision has been made."

 "We are working to impose CAATSA Section 231 in a way that is appropriate and lawful and to exercise that waiver authority only where it makes sense," said Pompeo adding that the US and India would look to reach an "outcome that makes sense for each of our two countries."